 Cooking With Goose Eggs

 You can use goose eggs in simple egg dishes like omelets or a Spanish-style tortilla where their richer flavor really shines.
-Or simply savor them by soft-boiling or poaching; a fried goose egg is enough for a couple people to share.
+Or simply savor them by soft-boiling or poaching; a fried goose egg is enough for a couple of people to share.

 Some chefs particularly prize goose eggs for making pasta; the pasta is rich in flavor from those extra-huge yolks, and the elastic texture is enhanced from the protein-rich whites.
 Try using goose eggs in some homemade egg noodles to see for yourself.